 Harvesting white asparagus is intensive, backbreaking work: it can’t be collected by machine because the process is too rough, and a broken spear is a useless one (or at least one relegated to the stock-making pile), so each individual spear has to be carefully extracted from the soil by hand, using a special knife.
 The earth has to be loosened around it and the stalk cut before a spear is pulled up out of the ground.

 How to choose the best white asparagus

 The best way to ensure you’re getting good white asparagus is to buy it fresh, locally, and pick the best quality spears you can afford.
-White asparagus is divided broadly into three categories (though at farm shops they may fall into more) and clearly labelled, but whichever class you choose, have a quick look to check that the cut ends aren’t dried out – old, woody spears won’t taste good at all.
+White asparagus is divided broadly into three categories (though at farm shops they may fall into more) and clearly labelled, but whichever class you choose, have a quick look to check that the cut ends aren’t dried out – if you squeeze them, tiny drops of water should appear.